U.S. judge tosses out Goldman ruling, points to arbitrator

-(Reuters) - A federal judge late on Thursday tossed out a securities arbitration ruling against an investor who sought to recoup $1.4 million from Goldman Sachs Group Inc, citing an arbitrator’s failure to fully disclose his involvement in an unrelated criminal proceeding, according to a court opinion.
+Aug 1 (Reuters) - A federal judge late on Thursday tossed out a securities arbitration ruling against an investor who sought to recoup $1.4 million from Goldman Sachs Group Inc , citing an arbitrator’s failure to fully disclose his involvement in an unrelated criminal proceeding, according to a court opinion.

 Judge J. Curtis Joyner of the U.S. District Court for the Eastern District of Pennsylvania threw out the arbitration award after ruling that the investor’s legal rights in the proceeding were compromised by an arbitrator who misled the parties about his indictment for the unauthorized practice of law and by not participating in the decision, according to the opinion.